artisanalcode/boxie/README.md

 mkvm.sh VMs/IE6\ -\ WinXP.ova
 ```

-If you already have an IE6-WinXP-Instance - and want to recreate it - run:
+If you already have an IE6-WinXP-Instance - and want to recreate it - run (expects VM to be running):

 ```
 mkvm.sh VMs/IE6\ -\ WinXP.ova --delete "IE6 - WinXP"